leobezerra/academia/docs/supervision.md

 1. [Graduate Apprenticeship (MSc)](#msc)
 2. [Undergraduate (Final year)](#bachelor)

+**Disclaimers**
-_Disclaimer #1: I was either the 1st or the only supervisor for all dissertations listed here._
+- _I was either the 1st or the only supervisor for all dissertations listed here;_

-_Disclaimer #2: All but one of the undergraduate dissertations listed here were published as international conference papers._
+- _All but one of the undergraduate dissertations listed here were published as international conference papers._

 [Back to main page](index.md)